zas03ia/Breast-Cancer-Classification/README.md

 4. Evaluating models using accuracy, confusion matrices, precision, recall, and F1-score.

 Model Comparison and Visualization:
-1. Comparing the performance of different models using bar plots to visualize their accuracies
+1. Comparing the performance of different models using bar plots to visualize their accuracies.